nnaumenko/iot_ambit/tests/test_util_data_arrays/readme.md

+# Purpose of the tests

+To confirm that any of the recent modifications of utility functions and/or classes in file util_data, namespace util::arrays (custom data structures) did not introduce anomalies to function and/or class performance

 # Running the tests

 Copy here all necessary files from main project directory.
 The files to be copied are as follows:

-* util.h
+* util_data.h
-* util.cpp
+* util_data.cpp

-Copy here all necessary files from test/common directory.
+Copy here all necessary files from tests/common directory.
 The files to be copied are as follows:

 * test.h